 What Grade schemes are available by default?

-- Leiden Scheme A-F is a letter value Grade Scheme, where percentages are represented as Letter Grades
+- Leiden Scheme A to F is a letter value Grade Scheme, where percentages are represented as Letter Grades

 - Leiden Scheme Pass/Fail is the scheme you can use in combination with a Selectbox Grade Item.